Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 This same documentation is also available on the Mininet web site at
 <http://mininet.github.com/api>.

-You may wish to generate HTML (and PDF) documentation yourself using `doxypy`:
+You may wish to generate the HTML (and PDF) documentation yourself using `doxypy`:

     sudo apt-get install doxypy
     cd ~/mininet